lerekoqholosha/lerekostream/README.md

 This is  a streamlit app for Iris datasets
 # Streamlit-app

 .
-This is astreamlit-app for Iris datasets
+This is a streamlit-app for Iris datasets

 . we start with Importing libraries